ssp21/ssp21-spec/ssp21.md

 }
 ```

-The identifier for each extension shall be unique, and all extensions shall at a minimum be registered
+The identifier for each extension shall be unique, and all extensions shall be registered and approved for
-and approved for completeness and suitability with the body maintaining the SSP21 standard.
-An unknown
+completeness and suitability with the body maintaining the SSP21 standard.
+Proprietary extensions are explicitly
-extension shall always fail verification.
+forbidden.
+An unknown extension shall always fail verification.

 ### Certificate/Chain Validation